-In addition, non-management directors received an annual option grant of 5,000 shares of common stock under the 2013 Omnibus Incentive Plan.
+In addition, non-management directors received an annual option grant in whole shares of common stock approximating the value of \$60,000 under the 2013 Omnibus Incentive Plan.
 The shares subject to these options vest in full on March 15 of the year following the year in which the grant date occurs, provided that the director continues to serve on the Board until such date.
 Non-management directors also received an annual RSU grant in whole shares approximating the value of \$100,000.
 The RSUs vest in full on March 15 of the year following the year in which the grant date occurs, provided that the director continues to serve on the Board until such date.
 All outstanding stock options become fully exercisable and all outstanding RSUs vest in the event of disability or death of the participant, or a change in control of McCormick, while the director is serving on the Board.